mindspore-ai/docs/tutorials/experts/source_en/operation/op_custom_aot.md

-# Advanced usage of aot-type custom operators
+# Advanced Usage of aot-type Custom Operators

 [![View Source On Gitee](https://mindspore-website.obs.cn-north-4.myhuaweicloud.com/website-images/master/resource/_static/logo_source_en.png)](https://gitee.com/mindspore/docs/blob/master/tutorials/experts/source_en/operation/op_custom_aot.md)

-## Summary
+## Overview

 aot-type custom operators use a pre-compilation approach, which requires developers to write the source code files for the corresponding function based on a specific interface, and compile the source code files in advance into a dynamic link library.
 Then, during network runtime, the framework will automatically call and execute the function in the dynamic link library.